thabbott/PRACTES_HPC/README.md

 ```
 On my laptop, this also takes about 20 seconds.
 (The first call to ``find_longest_sequence`` is to trigger Julia's just-in-time compiler so that our measurement doesn't include the time needed for the compiler to run.)

 This new data suggests that our hypothesis is incomplete.
 Like Python, Java runs on a virtual machine, but it runs much more quickly.
 Additionally, Julia runs much slower than C (and comparable to Java) even though it compiles to machine code.
+So what are we missing?

+### Type systems and performance

+Computer processors have no inherent notion of types: they can manipulate bits in registers, but they cannot tell whether the bits in a register represent an integer or a floating point number.
+Instead, this type information has to be encoded in the instructions used to execute a program.
+If we want to add two integer values, the bits in two registers must be added with an instruction for integer addition; if we want to add two floating point values, the bits in two registers must be added with an instruction for floating point addition.

+C and Java are both "statically-typed" languages, which means that types are known at compile time (when machine code or machine-independent code objects are generated).
+As a result, a statement like ``a + b`` can be executed efficiently: with e.g. an integer addition instruction if ``a`` and ``b`` are integers, or a floating point instruction if ``a`` and ``b`` are floats.

+Julia and Python, on the other hand, are "dynamically-typed", which means that types are only known once the program starts running.
+As a result, a statement like ``a + b`` incurs some additional overhead: the program first has to inspect the values stored inside ``a`` and ``b`` to determine their types before executing the correct addition instruction.
+Much like the overhead incurred by running a virtual machine, this overhead means that programs written in dynamically-typed languages often execute less quickly than statically-typed languages.

+Knowing this allows us to generate a refined hypothesis:

+### Refined hypothesis: programs run faster if they compile to machine code and/or if types are known at compile time

+This hypothesis fits our data:
+- the Python program is slow because it is dynamically-typed and runs on a virtual machine
+- the C program is fast because it is statically-typed and compiles to machine code
+- the Java and Julia programs are somewhere inbetween because Java is statically-typed but runs on a virtual machine and Julia is dynamically-typed but compiles to machine code

 ## Exercise 1: